marc2332/freya/book/src/guides/getting_started.md

-# Hello, World!
+# Getting started

+I encourage you to learn how [Dioxus works](https://dioxuslabs.com/docs/0.3/guide/en/describing_ui/index.html), when you are done you can continue here.

-Let's start by creating a hello world project.
+Now, let's start by creating a hello world project.

 ### Creating the project